ScreebApp/sdk-flutter-demo/README.md

 ## Intro

-This project is a starting point for a all developers that wish to integrate native Android Screeb sdk in a Flutter project.
+This project is a starting point for a all developers that wish to integrate native Android & iOS Screeb sdk in a Flutter project.

 ## SDK installation

-First you need to add the Screeb sdk dependency in the Android build.gradle of the app, you'll find [the instructions](https://github.com/ScreebApp/DemoAppAndroid) on the repo of the Android demo app.
+For Android you need to add the Screeb sdk dependency in the Android build.gradle of the app, you'll find [the instructions](https://github.com/ScreebApp/DemoAppAndroid) on the repo of the Android demo app.

+For iOS you need to add the Screeb sdk dependency in the Podfile of the app, you'll find [the instructions](https://github.com/ScreebApp/sdk-ios-public) on the repo of the iOs sdk.

-## SDK usage
+## SDK configuration for Android

 Like in the Android demo app, the access point of the SDK must be created in a custom Application class, see `DemoApplication.kt`.
 You should create a Screeb instance using the builder and reference it in a